solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 For `Case 2` we assumed `L_i` >= `S`, so from Lemma 2 we know `L_i` >= `R`.
 Then from Lemma 1 we know its sufficient to check `B_d.ancestors().contains(L_i)`.

-## Boot Procedure:

-1) The validator gets a snapshot to boot from.
-This can come from any source, as it will be verified before being vote upon.
-Call the root of this snapshot `S`.

-2) We reject any snapshots `S` where `S` is less than the root of `L` and `S` is not in the list of roots in blocktree because this means `S` is for a different fork than the one this validiator last rooted.
-Thus it's critical for consistency in `replay_stage` that the order of events when setting a new root
-is:

-    1) Write the root to locktower 2) Write the root to blocktree 3) Generate snapshot for that root

-3) On startup, the validator checks that the current root in locktower exists in blocktree.
-If not (there was a crash between 2-1 and 2-2), then rewrite the root to blocktree.

-4) On startup, the validator boots from the snapshot `S`, then replays all descendant blocks of `S` that exist in this validator's ledger, building banks which are then stored in an output `BankForks`.
-This is done in `blocktree_processor.rs`.
-The root of this `BankForks` is set to `S`.

-5) On startup, the validator calculates the first slot `S_n` from which it is not locked out for voting.
-Every validator persists its locktower state and must consult this state in order to boot safely and resume from a snapshot without being slashed.
-From this locktower state and the ancestry information embedded in the snapshot, a validiator can derive which banks, are "safe" (See the `Determining Vote Safety From a Snapshot and Locktower` section for more detals) to vote for.

-6) Periodically send canary transactions to the cluster using the validator's local recent blockhash.

-7) Wait for the following criteria.
-While waiting, set a new root every time 2/3 of the cluster's stake roots a bank.
-This allows the validator to prune its state and also calculate leader schedules as it moves across epochs.

-   1) Observe a canary transaction in a bank that some threshold of trusted validator stake has voted on.
-Call this trusted bank `T`.

-   2) The current working bank has slot number `S_current` > `S_n`

-8) Start the normal voting process, voting for any slot that satisfies `S_current` > `S_n`